-Quantum Coherence is a state of connection between quantum entities called bosons so that they are all 'in phase'; profoundly connected in a state called entanglement.
-This means that all the entangled particles act as one entity and therefore create a focus for holistic ordering rather like a strong choir leading the singing in church.
+Quantum Coherence is a state of connection between certain types of quantum entities called bosons so that they are all 'in phase'; profoundly connected in a state called entanglement.
+Roughly this means that all the entangled particles act as one entity and therefore create a holistic ordering of the system.
 However, material particles need a very low temperature (hugely below freezing) to condense in this way and light (which doesn't need low temperatures) escapes so fast that it does not seem likely that it could be an organising factor in the body.
-So, at first glance, coherence does not seem to be a possible mechanism for the ordering function of Qi because the body is too hot.
-However, Del Giudice, along with his colleagues Giuliano Preparata and Giuseppe Vitiello [Q1] showed how coherence might be maintained in biological organisms through a strange type of photon mode, which they showed theoretically could be generated by water in a background electromagnetic field.
+So, at first glance, coherence does not seem to be a possible mechanism for Qi therapy because the body is too hot.
+However, Del Giudice, along with his colleagues Giuliano Preparata and Giuseppe Vitiello [Q1] showed how it might be maintained in biological organisms through a strange type of photon mode which they predict could be generated by water in a background electromagnetic field.

-The fact that water was the magic substance that made coherence theoretically possible in the body encouraged several people to believe that this could be the means by which the organism as a whole was integrated.
-Fritz-Albert Popp [Q11, Q12] and others propose that meridians are zones of maximal coherence which can be detected by what he calls 'biophotons'.
-These are very weak infrared light given off by living organisms.
-Biophotons are well documented, but other physicists outside his 'group' who have studied Popp's proposal can find no real evidence that coherent fields are their source.
-Intriguingly, Popp has produced pictures of the body in which meridians seem to have different biophoton temperature than surrounding tissues, so the jury is still out
+The fact that water was the magic substance that made coherence theoretically possible encouraged several people to believe that this could be the means by which the organism as a whole was integrated.
+Fritz-Albert Popp [Q11,Q12] and others propose that meridians are zones of maximal coherence which can be detected by what he calls 'biophotons', which are very weak infrared light given off by living organisms.
+These are well documented, but other physicists who have studied Popp's proposal disagree and can find no real evidence for coherent fields as the source of biophotons.
+However, Popp's measurements have produced pictures of the body in which meridians seem to have different temperature than surrounding tissues, so the jury is still out.

 One of Schlebusch and Popp's pictures of biophoton emission, which they claim trace the Bladder meridian.
 They have also made similar pictures of the Stomach meridian.
-However, their theory that the biophotons are given off by quantum coherent fields is disputed and there are other possible explanations for such localised emissions, for instance that meridians are paths of low electrical resistance in the body.
+However, their theory that the biophotons are given off by quantum coherent fields is disputed and there are other possible explanations for such localised emissions.
 Although Popp's pictures may show meridians, there is no clear evidence for coherence nor that the biophotons are related to any organising functions of meridians.